What is Activation Rate?

 Calculating your activation rate is straightforward as long as you know what activity you’re tracking.
-Simply divide the number of website sessions by the number of activities completed to determine your activation rate.
+Simply divide the number of activities completed by website sessions to determine your activation rate.

 Since there are multiple activation opportunities (e.g. viewing X pages, downloading an ebook, subscribing to an email list, signing up for a trial/demo, and basket conversion for ecommerce), then you can calculate this metric two different ways: 1) separately for each activity using only the sessions from the specific page(s) the offer is listed, or 2) all the activities combined using all the sessions for the entire website.

 This broad metric is helpful in determining how well optimized your website or app is and shows potential opportunities for greater sales.
 A higher activation rate generally means three things:

 - you’re attracting the right audience for your product or service;

 - your copy and messaging/calls to action/graphics/etc. resonate with your audience; and

 - you’ve made the user’s journey easier, more intuitive, and more compelling.